marimo-pair

 Skip these and the UI breaks:

-• Install packages via ctx.install_packages(), not uv add or pip.
+• Install packages via ctx.packages.add(), not uv add or pip.
 The code API handles kernel restarts and dependency resolution correctly.
 Only fall back to external CLIs if the API is unavailable or fails.

-• Don't write to the .py file directly — the kernel owns it.
+• NEVER write to the .py file directly while a session is running — the kernel owns it.

 • No temp-file deps in cells. pathlib.Path("/tmp/...") in cell code is a bug.

-• No empty cells.
-Before creating a cell, check for existing empty cells and edit_cell into them instead.
-On startup, use the default empty cell rather than appending.
+• Avoid empty cells.
+Prefer edit_cell into existing empty cells rather than creating new ones.
 Clean up any cells that end up empty after edits.

 Source Transparency